ssc-sp/datahub-docs/UserGuide/Workspace/Workspace.md

 - Add Collaborators
 - Administration features (including ...???)

-To request Storage in your Workspace see:
-To request Databricks in your Workspace see:
+To request Storage in your Workspace go to: [Request Storage](/UserGuide/Storage/Request-storage.md) To request Databricks in your Workspace go to: [Request Databricks](/UserGuide/Storage/Request-databricks.md)